Mobility shapes heat exposure inequalities in cities: Results

-Placebo tests, where income and age labels are shuffled within each city–day while preserving the observed mobility structure, eliminate the exposure differences (SI Fig.~\ref{fig:SI_permutation_test}), confirming that the observed inequalities are not spurious.
-We further tested robustness to noisy OD links by applying increasingly strict minimum-trip thresholds to remove low-volume flows, and found negligible impact on the magnitude or direction of the exposure differences (SI Fig.~\ref{fig:SI_thresholding_test}), confirming that they arise from structural mobility patterns rather than statistical noise.
-To assess robustness to sampling variability, we performed a multinomial bootstrap on the aggregated OD trip counts within each city and social group.
-Across all cities, the resulting 95\% bootstrap confidence intervals are narrow (SI Table~\ref{tab:SI_bootstrap}).
+Placebo tests, where income and age labels are shuffled within each city-day while preserving the observed mobility structure, eliminate the exposure differences.
+For each permutation, we recomputed the city-level exposure differences and summarized them using the mean exposure difference across cities.
+Across $B=100$ permutations, the null distributions of the mean exposure difference were tightly centered around zero for both income and age contrasts, indicating that the observed inequalities are unlikely to arise spuriously from random associations between sociodemographic labels, mobility flows, and urban heat fields (empirical two-sided permutation test, $p=0.01$; SI Fig.~\ref{fig:SI_permutation_test}).
+We further tested robustness to noisy OD links by applying increasingly strict minimum-trip thresholds to remove low-volume flows, and found negligible impact on the magnitude or direction of the exposure differences (SI Fig.~\ref{fig:SI_thresholding_test}), indicating that the results are not driven by sparse mobility connections.
+To assess robustness to sampling variability in mobility flows, we performed a multinomial bootstrap on the aggregated OD trip counts within each city and sociodemographic group.
+Across all cities, the resulting confidence intervals remained narrow relative to the observed exposure differences (SI Table~\ref{tab:SI_bootstrap}).
+Moreover, because the analysis relies on 23 city-level observations, we tested whether the results were sensitive to individual cities using leave-one-city-out analyses.
+Recomputing the average exposure differences after iteratively removing each city preserved both the sign and magnitude of the inequalities in all cases.
+Average income-related exposure differences ($\Delta E^{inc} \in [0.46,0.65]$) and age-related exposure differences ($\Delta E^{age} \in [0.14,0.16]$) remained positive across all leave-one-out realizations, indicating that the results are not sensitive to outliers.

-To summarize these city-level exposure patterns at the national scale, we use the population-weighted average exposure $\bar{E}$ (see Methods), which aggregates the city-level exposure metric $E$ across cities using total city population $P$ as weights (thus ensuring that each city contributes proportionally to its demographic relevance) and estimate the exposure experienced by the average urban resident in Spain.
-This population-weighted average exposure stratified jointly by income and age (Fig.~\ref{fig:2}f) reveals that income remains the dominant axis of inequality.
-Notably, while mid- and high-income groups display a decreasing exposure trend with age, this tendency does not hold for the low-income population.
-Instead, exposure among low-income residents remains high across age groups, with elderly low-income individuals exhibiting slightly higher exposure than their younger counterparts.
-This highlights that elderly low-income residents tend to be the most heat-exposed—and simultaneously among the most vulnerable—demographic groups.